gtanvi58/stack-on-the-code/README.md

 5. The summaries or the history page should load accordingly.
 If the code has an error, you can click learn more about error for a mini popup with more info.
 Otherwise there will be a popup saying "No diagnostics found at the selected line."

 6. When a user ends the debug session, they are automatically logged out.

+### Test
+Run npm run test

+Delete the .vscode-test folder after each test run.

 ### Datasets used by LLM
 We used datasets from CodeXGlue (https://github.com/microsoft/CodeXGLUE) and the LLM we used is DistilBART (https://huggingface.co/sshleifer/distilbart-cnn-12-6).